techmahedy/zunoo/README.md

   </p>
 @endsection
 ```
 For mastering template
 ```BLADE
 @include('shared.header')
 <body>
   <div id="container">
     <h3>Welcome to <span class="reddish">{{ $title }}</span></h3>
     <p>{{ $content }}</p>

     <p>Master file</p>

     @yield('looping-test')
   </div>
   @include('shared.footer')
 </body>
 ```

-`You can use any blade syntex as you want like laravel framework`
+`You can use any blade systex as you want like laravel framework`

-`<a name="section-8"></a>`
+<a name="section-8"></a>

 ## Route Parameters

-You can pass single or multiple parameters with route below
+You can pass single or multiple parameter with route as like below
 ```php
 <?php